 how I make money from green indy

-I’m not going to put exact numbers as it varies widely month to month, but it’s enough that I’m able to meet or exceed that $1,200 threshold most months.
+I’m not going to put exact numbers as it varies widely month to month, but it’s enough that I exceed a $1,500 threshold almost every month.

 I charge brands for sponsored content.
 This means my blog functions exactly like a magazine: most of my content is written by me on topics I’ve chosen.
 Every so often one of those pages/posts is an advertisement.
 (You can see an example here – they’re clearly marked.)